itsjunetime/smserver/README.md

 ### Caveats
 - One must run this on a jailbroken iPhone.
 It will crash on a non-jailbroken phone.
+- Technically, the webclient conflicts with the LastPass browser extension, but I have not seen any issues because of it.
+It simply throws errors in the console of your browser, which can be easily ignored and appear not to hurt anything.

 ### Dependencies
 - libsmserver, the tweak which allows sending texts with this app.
 You can get it from [here](https://github.com/iandwelker/libsmserver).
-- Some signing service/bypass -- Whether this be signing via Xcode, AltServer, etc. or using AppSync Unified to bypass signing checks, any works.
-I'd recommend AppSync since you won't have to manually sign and you can install either the .deb or .ipa, but if that doesn't work for you, then feel free to sign & install the .ipa.
-I'll look into making this not required soon, but it may not be for a while.
+- To install the ipa: some signing service/bypass -- Whether this be signing via Xcode, AltServer, etc. or using AppSync Unified to bypass signing checks, any works.
+I'd recommend AppSync since you won't have to manually sign it, but if that doesn't work for you, then feel free to sign & install the .ipa.
+The .deb does not require signing or any sort of bypass, since it

 ## To Install
-This is definitely still in Beta stages; there are still issues and many features that need to be implemented.
+This is still in Beta stages; there are still issues and some features that I hope to implement.
 You have two options for installing: Using the provided .deb or .ipa or building from source.
 If you want to use the .deb or .ipa, simply download it from the `package` subdirectory here.

 ### To build from source and install as regular app:

+1. Make sure you have xcode commandline tools installed
 1. Clone this repository
 1. cd into the directory where the podfile is installed
 1. If cocoapods are not installed, run `sudo gem install cocoapods`